-CHOUTEAU-MAZIE SCHOOL DISTRICT NO. I-32 MAYES COUNTY, OKLAHOMA SCHEDULE OF COMMENTS JULY 1, 2015 TO JUNE 30, 2016
+CHOUTEAU-MAZIE SCHOOL DISTRICT NO. I-32 MAYES COUNTY, OKLAHOMA SCHEDULE OF COMMENTS JULY 1, 2017 TO JUNE 30, 2018

-The following conditions represent areas noted during my review of the school's accounting system in which I feel improvements in the internal control and/or operational efficiency may be attained.
-I have also noted, as required, any noncompliance with State Department of Education Regulations.
+The following conditions, while not representing material weakness in the system of internal accounting control, represent areas noted during my review of the school's accounting system in which I feel improvements in the internal control and/or operational efficiency may be attained.
+I have also noted, as required, any noncompliance with the State Department of Education Regulations.